ThePhD/future_cxx/papers/source/C - nodiscard.md

 }
 </style>

-_**Document**_: n2430
+_**Document**_: NXXXX
 _**Audience**_: WG14
 _**Proposal Category**_: New Features
 _**Target Audience**_: General Developers, Compiler/Tooling Developers
 _**Latest Revision**_: [https://thephd.github.io/vendor/future_cxx/papers/source/C - nodiscard.html](https://thephd.github.io/vendor/future_cxx/papers/source/C - nodiscard.html)

 <p style="text-align: center">
 <span style="font-style: italic; font-weight: bold">Abstract:</span>
 <p>Many functions return a value, however, not all function return values are of equal importance to the caller.
 The recent `[[nodiscard]]` attribute allows compilers to issue a diagnostics, but only hands the user a generic error message.
-This proposal enhances the `[[nodiscard]]` attribute in the same manner as the `[[deprecated]]` attribute, giving developers the same power to guide their users to better APIs with the aid of the compiler by providing a `string-literal` attribute argument clause.</p>
+This proposal enhances the `[[nodiscard]]` attribute in the same manner as the `[[deprecated]]` attribute, giving developers the same power to guide their users to better APIs with the aid of the compiler by providing a `string literal` attribute argument clause.</p>
 </p>